phpearth/docs/oop/design-patterns/dependency-injection.md

 Client uses interface for dependency injection.

-## Dependency Injection Container
+## Dependency injection container

-In projects with a lot of classes which utilize the dependency injection pattern, managing these dependencies can be solved nicely with [dependency injection container](/oop/dic.md)
+In projects with a large number of classes utilizing the dependency injection pattern, managing these dependencies can be solved nicely with [dependency injection container](/oop/dic.md)

 ## See also